How I Picked the Best Stories for My Harvard LL.M. Personal Statement: Proven Method Explained

 - Conducted research on the central counterparty and marginal requirements for non-centrally cleared derivatives in Germany to develop recommendations for the Russian financial markets law; in collaboration with a team of researchers produced a law reform proposal later implemented by the Russian Central Bank.

-2. the all-Russian olympiads
+2. winning five all-Russian olympiads

 This is how it looked in the final version: